C0D3M3/python-network-sniffer/README.md

 # packman.py

-root@codeme:~# python python-packet-sniffer.py
+root@hacker:~# packman.py

-This python program decodes packets and prints them to the terminal.
+* Decode packets from the data-link layer up and print them to the terminal.

-Includes Data Link, Network and Transport layer packet types.
+* Forge your own packets and create custom attacks.
+* Filter for specific packet types.